Countly/countly-server/README.md

 [![Countly Community Edition - Video](https://count.ly/wp-content/uploads/2017/01/countly-ce-1min-video.png)](https://youtu.be/htKeh9bsZwA)

+##What is included?

+This repository includes server-side package of analytics, with following features:

+* Complete dashboard user interface
+* User, application and permission management
+* Read / write APIs
+* Plugin based system
+* Analytics features for mobile, web and desktop
+* Crash reporting for iOS & Android
+* Error reporting for Javascript
+* Push notifications for iOS & Android
+* Email reporting

 ##What can Countly track?

 [Countly](http://count.ly) supports top-notch devices, including iOS, Android, Windows Phone and web apps.
 You can find a list of [official and community supported Countly SDK libraries here](https://count.ly/resources/source/download-sdk).
 Each SDK has its own installation instructions.